muziejus/javascripting-english-major/3-programming.md

 ```

 will keep running forever or until your browser crashes.
 Whichever comes
 first.
-This is why while loops can be kind of dangerous.
-If the truth test
+As you can see, the while loops can be dangerous if the truth test
-never stops being true, they loop forever.
-An if statement gets executed once
+never stops being true.
+An if statement gets executed once and moves on.
-and moves on.
 Loops, though.
 Well, it’s in the name!

 Yet it’s possible to use while loops with a bit of discretion.
 For example,
 replace the contents of `scripts.js` with this: